ccollicutt/swiftacular/README.md

 # OpenStack Swift Havana and Ansible

-This repository will create a small virtualized OpenStack Swift cluster based on the Havana release.
-It will create seven virtual machines (vms):
+This repository will create a virtualized OpenStack Swift cluster using Vagrant, VirtualBox, Ansible, and the OpenStack Havana release.

-* An apt-cacher-ng server so that you don't have to download packages from the Internet over and over again, only once
-* A Keystone server for authentication
-* A SSL termination server that will be used to proxy connections to the Swift Proxy server
-* A Swift proxy server
-* Three Swift storage nodes

 ## tl;dr